aleen42/PersonalWiki/post/presentational_and_container_components/presentational_and_container_components.md

 My **presentational** components:

-- Are concerned with how things look.
+- Are concerned with *how things look*.
 - May contain both presentational and container components** inside, and usually have some DOM markup and styles of their own.
 - Often allow containment via `this.props.children`.
 - Have no dependencies on the rest of the app, such as Flux actions or stores.